How to Stay Calm in Stressful Food Situations

 Cheesy and cliche I know, but sometimes a few deep breaths can be all you need to bring you back from the depths of gluten-filled panic.

-Last by not least, a huge part of how to stay calm in stressful food situations involves being prepared.
-Literally any event I go to, I bring snacks.
-Actually, anytime I leave the house, I bring snacks.
-I have snacks in my backpack, snacks in my car, snacks in my pocket – I might even be a snack ;).
+A huge part of how to stay calm in stressful food situations involves being prepared.
+Literally any event I go to, I bring snacks. (actually, anytime I leave the house, I bring snacks.
+I have snacks in my backpack, snacks in my car, snacks in my pocket – I might even be a snack 😉 )

-Talk your Concerns out with a Celiac Specialist
+7. Talk your concerns out with a celiac specialist

 It’s important to be strict about living gluten-free with celiac, but sometimes we can be too strict.
 If you’re concerned, share you worries with your celiac specialized health care provider and figure out if these are things you should really be worrying over.